musacam/Sign_Language_Translator/README.md

 # Sign Language Translator

-AI interpreter for Turkish Sign Language project for final capstone at Bahçeşehir University.
+AI interpreter for Turkish Sign Language project for final capstone in Bahçeşehir University.

 ## How to Run